 Phase 6: Produce and maintain.
 After the final model is developed based on the approved prototype, it undergoes an all-out test and, subsequently, production.
 After that, regular review and maintenance are carried out to minimize defects and failures.

-Ways of Preparing a Prototype
+Ways of Preparing an Initial Prototype

 Sketches and diagrams: Sketches are best for translating ideas at the early stages of the typical prototyping process into reality.
 On the other hand, diagrams come in handy in distilling complex situations.

 Storyboards: As a prototyping method, storyboarding is useful for generating noteworthy ideas and cultivating an understanding of users.

 Role play: The role play technique involves recording and displaying the emotional experience a user will have when using a product.
 Role plays are versatile, but they are best used for stimulating the user’s environment.